 Eventually, you’ll get a feel for your spending habits and will be able to extend the time between meetings.
 However, always try to review your budget at least once a month.
 Even the most practiced and thoughtful spenders see money slip through the cracks when they lose focus!

 Step 7: Re-Evaluate and Make Adjustments

-One of the biggest mistakes new budgeters make is not sticking with it long enough.
+One of the biggest mistakes new budgeters make is not sticking with the budget long enough.
 They get frustrated when they overspend in a category or an emergency expense sets them back on their goals.
 Not understanding that there is no such thing as a normal month or a static budget, they conclude that they are “just bad at budgeting”… and then they give up.

 These are the moments to power through!

 The first budget you make won’t be your last.
 You are new to tracking your expenses, so you are going to get things wrong.
 The important thing is to continue monitoring, review where your weak points are, and adjust your habits and budget accordingly.